 As you can see, the auto-mounting is disabled.
 Let’s enable it:

 Automatic mounting of new volumes enabled.

-Restart your computer and verify if the letters are assigned to the external USB drives.
+Restart your computer and verify if the drive letters are assigned to the external USB devices.

 If not, check if the “hidden” and “do not assign a drive letter” attributes are set for the partition on the USB drive.
-Run the Diskpart command line and enter the following commands:
+Run the Diskpart command prompt and enter the following commands: